RadialDevGroup/ombudsman/ATTENDANCE.md

   your recovery, don't.

 - Absences not related to a health issue shall be qualified as personal time and should be taken as needed to recuperate from work-related stress.
+Please account appropriately for this use of PTO

-- Sick or personal time may be made up only if specifically required to meet commitments to clients, and no other resourcing solution will accomplish delivery, and only with the permission of management.
+- Sick or personal time shall not be made up; it is the responsiblity of management to ensure adequate redundancy will enable client commitments to be met.

 - Your sick time should be recorded in Freckle under the project "Out-of-office" and tagged with "#sick-time".